A dream of Bhakta Bahadur Praja to live in a permanent home is now turning to reality with Hamro Ghar; Leave No One Behind

 Almost after a year, he was enlisted as NRA beneficiaries to receive government housing grant and received first tranche of 50,000 to initiate construction of home.
 He built a simple shed with mud mortar and stones on his own from the first government grant tranche.
 He did not receive any technical support during construction, neither seek for it.
 He was ignorant to the government provision of earthquake resilient construction.
 Subsequently, his house was declared non-compliant by government engineer and proved to be ineligible to receive remaining tranche.

 Now, he is a NRA listed most vulnerable person, entitled to receive more incentive and support from government and reconstruction actors for shelter reconstruction.
-Hamro Ghar Project (connect with the link), an initiative by DFID, and implemented by PIN, SWN, Phase Nepal and Build Change will help him to build two-room stone mud masonry earthquake resilient house.
+Hamro Ghar Project, an initiative by DFID, and implemented by PIN, SWN, Phase Nepal and Build Change will help him to build two-room stone mud masonry earthquake resilient house.
 The labour will be provided by his community and trainees on OJT under the guidance of two masons.
 The project will also help him to receive government grants and purchase the material required to complete the construction.

 A dream of Bhakta Bahadur to live in a permanent home is now turning to reality with Hamro Ghar; Leave No One Behind.